of America's most cherished renewable resources.

 Aztec-derived name).
 In Latin, it's Meleagris gallopavo.
 In English,

 The Aztecs and Mayans domesticated the south Mexican wild turkey (Meleagris gallopavo gallopavo) beginning in 800 BC.
 The Mexican turkey is the ancestor of all domestic turkeys consumed in the world today (the wild turkey was domesticated by the ancient Maya more than 1,000 years earlier than previously believed).

 The south Mexican wild turkey (Meleagris gallopavo gallopavo) is one of the smallest subspecies and is best known in Spanish from its Aztec-derived name, guajolote.
 The south Mexican wild turkey is considered the nominate subspecies and is thought to be critically endangered, as of 2010.

 The World Bird Database tells us the Mexican wild turkeys geographic range is from Jalisco to Veracruz and south to Guerrero.

-hunting in the Old Dominion is steeped in tradition, the
+in the Old Dominion is steeped in tradition, the sport of dedicated

 men, long on experience and a bit short on patience with the new breed